Skip to content

 sections ← ↑¨('Grasshopper' 'Giant Cicada' 'Earth-boring Dung Beetle' 'Scarab Beetle' 'Miyama Stag' 'Giant Stag' 'Brown Cicada' 'Giraffe Stag' 'Horned Dynastid' 'Walking Stick' 'Walking Leaf') ('The Blue Boy by Thomas Gainsborough' ('Rooster and Hen with Hydrangeas by It',(⎕ucs 333),' Jakuch',(⎕ucs 363)) 'The Great Wave off Kanagawa by Hokusai' 'Mona Lisa by Leonardo da Vinci' 'Sunflowers by Vincent van Gogh' 'Still Life with Apples and Oranges by Paul Cézanne' 'Girl with a Pearl Earring by Johannes Vermeer' ('Shak',(⎕ucs 333),'ki dog',(⎕ucs 363),' by Unknown') 'David by Michelangelo di Lodovico Buonarroti Simoni' 'Rosetta Stone by Unknown') ('Amber' 'Ammonite' 'Diplodocus' 'Stegosaur' 'Tyrannosaurus Rex' 'Triceratops') ('Puffer Fish' 'Blue Marlin' 'Ocean Sunfish' 'Acorn Barnacle' 'Mantis Shrimp' 'Octopus' 'Pearl Oyster' 'Scallop' 'Sea Anemone' 'Sea Slug' 'Sea Star' 'Whelk' 'Horseshoe Crab')

-The visits table represents 1000 visits to museum sections over a two week period.
+The visits table represents 1000 visits to museum sections over a four week period.
 The four columns represent:

 • The section that was visited as an index into the section_names